Appeal against a decision

 Alternatives to appealing

-If you do not agree with our decision you can talk to the planning officer to discuss where you could make changes to make your application acceptable.
+If you do not agree with our decision, you can seek pre-application advice to discuss where you could make changes to make your application acceptable.